Modern C++

 Fixed Width Integers 1/3

-They have the same size on any architecture:
+They have the same number of bits on all architecture.

 Good practice: Prefer fixed-width integers instead of native types. int and